Studying in Ireland

 Queen's University Belfast

 Popular courses for Canadians at QUB include Law, Pharmacy (MPharm), Medicine and Dentistry, as well as International Relations and Conflict Studies, Global Security and Borders.
-Dentistry at QUB is particularly popular to Canadians as it does not require the UCAT to apply to the School of Dentistry.
+Dentistry is particularly popular for Canadian students as the School of Dentistry at Queen's University Belfast does not require students to sit the UCAT.

 To learn more about these courses at Queen's University Belfast, speak to an SI-UK consultant who can discuss entry requirements and inform you about anything you what like to know about the Northern Irish university.